-We've announced a number of measures to reduce plastic pollution - and are also making a promise that, by no later than 2025, all of our own-brand plastic packaging will be reusable, recyclable or compostable.
+We've announced a number of measures to reduce plastic pollution.
+By no later than 2025, all of our own brand plastic packaging will be reusable, recyclable or compostable.

 Why are we taking action?